 Gamma-ray bursts under a new light: the TeV emission from GRB190114C seen by the MAGIC telescopes

-Giorno 10 dicembre 2019, con inizio alle ore 16:00, presso l'Aula A del DFA, su invito del Prof. Franco Leone ed in collaborazione con INAF-OACT, il Dr Antonio Stamerra (INAF-Osservatorio Astronomico di Roma & Scuola Normale Superiore, Pisa) terrà un seminario dal titolo Gamma-ray bursts under a new light: the TeV emission from GRB190114C seen by the MAGIC telescopes.
+Giorno 10 dicembre 2019, con inizio alle ore 16:00, presso l'Aula A del DFA, su invito del Prof. Francesco Leone, il Dr Antonio Stamerra (INAF-Osservatorio Astronomico di Roma & Scuola Normale Superiore, Pisa) terrà un seminario dal titolo Gamma-ray bursts under a new light: the TeV emission from GRB190114C seen by the MAGIC telescopes.

 Tutti gli interessati sono invitati a partecipare.